terraform-google-modules/terraform-example-foundation/1-org/envs/shared/README.md

 1. Ensure wrapper script can be executed `chmod 755 ./tf-wrapper.sh`.
 1. Rename terraform.example.tfvars to terraform.tfvars and update the file with values from your environment and bootstrap (you can re-run `terraform output` in the 0-bootstrap directory to find these values).
 Make sure that `default_region` is set to a valid [BigQuery dataset region](https://cloud.google.com/bigquery/docs/locations).
 1. Commit changes with `git add .` and `git commit -m 'Your message'`
-1. Push your plan branch to trigger a plan `git push --set-upstream origin plan`
+1. Push your plan branch to trigger a plan `git push --set-upstream origin plan` (the branch `plan` is not a special one.
+Any branch which name is different from `dev`, `nonprod` or `prod` will trigger a terraform plan).
     1. Review the plan output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
 1. Merge changes to prod branch with `git checkout -b prod` and `git push origin prod`
     1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID